 E-Coli is the most common cause of Urinary Tract Infection (UTI).
-It has long been known that bacteria can move from the rectum to the vaginal area and make their way into the urethra causing infection.
-It was thought that the E-coli was originating in our own gut.
 However, it was only recently found by genetically fingerprinting the E-Coli from infections that it showed strong genetic similarities to the strains found in abattoir slaughtered chickens indicating that the infection is likely to be coming cross-contamination in the storage and preparation of chicken as food.
 Worse still, many of these E-Coli strains have developed antibiotic resistance due to the excessive use of these drugs in factory-farming so may well be responsible for resistant infections that are making sufferers’ lives a misery.
 Antibiotics have been used for a long time in farming to help quickly increase the weight of chickens and to treat the effects of cramped conditions.

 E.coli O157:H7 can produce a harmful toxin that causes bloody diarrhoea, and is considered a very serious condition in particular if the elderly or young are affected.
 This strain can damage red blood cells, the kidneys and other organs.
 In ten per cent of children, E. coli infection leads to Haemolytic Uremic Syndrome (HUS), which is one of the leading causes of acute kidney failure in children.
 The spinach and sprout scares do actually disguise the real problem and if you were able to trace them back, have almost certainly had their origin in the gut of a goat, a sheep, a cow, a pig or a dog, faecal contaminated soil and water etc.